thathoff/kirby-git-content/README.md

 This plugin supports **Kirby from version 3.6 (including Kirby 4 and 5)** and requires **git version > 2.24**

+Please make sure that PHP on your server has not disabled both `proc_open` and `proc_close` as they are required by czproject/git-php used to communicate with git.

 ## Usage

 You can use this plugin to commit and push changes made via the Panel to your git repository.
 Either automatically